 - (a) Front.
 Structures in the B-1 district may be located to within five feet of any street right-of-way. - (b) Side.
 Side yards shall have the same regulations as front yards when abutting a street right-of-way.
 There are no side yard regulations when abutting adjoining similar commercial uses.
-There shall be a side yard of 25 feet or more when abutting a residential district. - (c) Rear.
+There shall be a side yard of 25 feet or more when abutting a residential district.

+(c) Rear.
 Rear yards shall have the same regulations as side yards.

-Permitted uses in the B-1 district may be erected up to 45 feet in height from grade: building not more than four stories above grade.
+Permitted uses in the B-1 district may be erected up to 45-50 feet in height from grade: building not more than four stories above grade.
 Chimneys, flues, cooling towers, flagpoles, radio or communication towers, or their accessory facilities not normally occupied by workers are excluded from this limitation.
+Parapet walls may be permitted per the building code above the height of the building on which the walls rest.
 Parapet walls are permitted up to four feet above the limited height of the building on which the walls rest.